 There will be a welcome cocktail reception the first day of the cruise so you can meet your fellow poker players, pick up your welcome gift, and have a chance to get all the information on any CPC tours and tournaments.
 This generally is right before first dinner on debarkation day.

 Cruiser Appreciation Party:

-to book a cruise or have a chat with our staff.
+Please contact us (888-999-4880 or contact me with any questions you may have.
+Please call our office to book a cruise or have a chat with our staff.

 I look forward to welcoming you on your cruise!

 Get to know Jan Fisher here.